 As someone who lived through the period called the New Age thirty years ago I can’t help but wonder if every generation has a new age.
 Society continues because we have traditions.
 We have rules in place and we determine what is acceptable and unacceptable for a civilized community and we expect everyone to conform so we all get along.
 Church and popular culture encourage us to be homogeneous, to believe what they tell us to believe in what we’re told is real and good, to wear the same fashions as everyone else or spend more money to stand out from the crowd.
 And why do we follow these guidelines of conformist living and thinking?

 The truth is we don’t always or for very long.
 Change is in the nature of humanity.
-We may share some genes with both parents but not all.
-We are as unique in our DNA as we are our thought patterns.
-We want to stand out and be different because we recognize we are NOT all the same; we are all unique.
+We may share some genes with both parents but not all as we are as unique in our DNA as we are our thought patterns.
+Many people want to stand out and be different because we recognize we are NOT all the same; we are all different.
 Therefore, there will always be a New Age yet to come.
-That is the nature of society and Uranus.
+That is the nature of society and the influence of Uranus.

 The way one thinks and what one believes in is what will help form their values, morals and habit patterns.
 Our minds are not just mental thoughts, they also include feelings and ideas based on actions, old knowledge, and knowledge yet to be learned.
 Our minds are always fluid; or should be.
 Our mind includes the conscious, subconscious and unconscious parts of our mind which collective can be called our psyche.
 Psychology is the study of the mind or psyche.
 Psychology is the study of mental health and is comprised of numerous theories and communication processes or tests to measure the health of the mind and the person in general.
 These theories can be used together or separately to help aid a person in self-knowledge and growth from mental or emotional problems that would otherwise hold them back.
 Therefore, psychology is a collection of theories and practices that can help a person find healing in their lives.
 That also is exactly what astrology is.